UQcsse3200/2025-studio-3/ai/team7.md

 ## Nathan Vassie
 * ChatGPT was used to create the image of the hotbar.
+* ChatGPT was used to create the image of the down arrow for the hotbar.
+* ChatGPT was used to give possible solutions for how to fix z indexing issue with the two hotbars.

 ## Noah Trevena
-*ChatGPT was used to assist in debugging and creating unit tests for the LevelCompletedWindowTest.java
+* ChatGPT was used to assist in debugging and creating unit tests for the LevelCompletedWindowTest.java